perkeep/perkeep/doc/sharing.md

 # Sharing

 **TODO:** finish documenting this.
-In particular, add example with camget -shared.
+In particular, add example with pk-get -shared.

 The basic summary is that you create a [claim](/doc/terms.md#claim) that a user has access to something, and then your blobserver's public frontend